 Online content: We are planning monthly webinars, panel discussions, and video conferences to build a truly global community.
 Most content will be freely available although some will eventually require a very nominal subscription fee to support our work.

-Online courses: We are currently developing an online course 'HBC Participatory Skills for vets', which will be hosted by the World Small Animal Veterinary Association and be launched September 2017.
-Our 'Making Change Happen: interpersonal skills for vets, behaviourists and trainers' will also be online September 2017.
-'Introduction to Monitoring and Evaluation' will be online October 2017.
+Online courses: We have developed an online course 'HBC Participatory Skills', this is an interactive course that will next run in March 2019.
+Our 'Making Change Happen: interpersonal skills for vets, behaviourists and trainers' is already online and available.
+'Introduction to Monitoring and Evaluation' will be online February 2019.

 Lectures: We are happy to give lectures and workshops at Universities and colleges on the subject of human behaviour change for improving the lives of animals.